OUR BOOKING TERMS

 (a) Phone or email.
 Call customer services on the number above.
 Please provide details of what you bought, when you ordered or received it and your name and address.

 (b) By post.
-You can write to us at The Academy of Beauty and Aesthetics Ltd Unit 7 Venture Point, Stanney Mill Road, Chester, CH2 4NEI including details of the services you have bought, your booking details and your name and address.
+You can write to us at TABA UK Academy Ltd Unit 7 Venture Point, Stanney Mill Road, Chester, CH2 4NEI including details of the services you have bought, your booking details and your name and address.

-8.3 Returning services materials after ending the contract.
-If you end the contract for any reason after any course materials have been dispatched to you or you have received them, you must return them to us.
-You must either return the goods in person to our offices, or post them back to us at The Academy of Beauty and Aesthetics Ltd Unit 7 Venture Point, Stanney Mill Road, Chester, CH2 4NEI.
+8.3.
+Returning services materials after ending the contract.
+If you end the contract for any reason after any course materials have been dispatched to you or you have received them, you must return them to us in their original packaging and in the same condition in which you received them.
+You must either return the goods in person to our offices, or post them back to us at TABA UK Academy Ltd Unit 7 Venture Point, Stanney Mill Road, Chester, CH2 4NEI.
 If you are exercising your right to change your mind you must send off the goods within 14 days of telling us you wish to end the contract.
+Should we receive any items back in an unsalable condition, or in a condition different to that in which they were sent, we reserve the right to charge you for the materials, any such charges shall be deducted from any payments you have made to us, prior to issuing any refund.

-8.4 How we will refund you.
-We will refund you the price you paid for the services by the method you used for payment.
-However, we may make deductions from the price, as described below.
+8.4.
+How we will refund you.
+We will refund you the price you paid for the services (save for any deductions made under clause 8.3 above or 8.5 below) by the method you used for payment.
+However, we may make deductions from the price, as described above, and below.

 9. OUR RIGHTS TO END THE CONTRACT